GrassyDev/PvZCubed/README.md

 2. [0/?]
 Zombies Cards

-There's also plans to include some exclusives from PvZ Adventures, Garden Warfare and Neighborville, Heroes, PvZ3, and the chinese PvZ games.
+There's also plans to include some exclusives from PvZ Adventures, Garden Warfare and Neighborville, PvZ3, and the chinese PvZ games.